-wake from sleep - hpnos - Is figurative for "delay, carelessness and indifference."
+WAKE UP FROM YOUR SLUMBER - hpnos - Is figurative for "delay, carelessness and indifference."
 It is a picture of someone who is too lazy to be ready and just wants to hit the snooze button.
 A Christian life is not like that.
 It is one of eager anticipation.
 (Concordia Pulpit Resources - Volume 3, Part 1)